Semiarundinaria - Noble Bamboo: Planting and Growing

 Contents

-Medium bamboo in a few words
+The medium bamboo in a few words

-- With slow growth, these bamboos can still form beautiful green screens
+- With slow growth, these bamboos can still form beautiful green screens.

-- Semiarundinaria tolerates full sun or partial shade
+- Semiarundinaria tolerates full sun or partial shade.

 Botany and description